-Note: When the channel with deskew compensation is the trigger source, the trigger delay indicator does not change as the deskew value changes.
+Note: When the channel with delay compensation is the trigger source, the trigger delay indicator will not change at any time when the deskew value changes.

 Invert

 When invert is enabled, the waveform is rotated 180 degrees around earth potential (0 Volts).